Explosive-James/Unity-Advanced-Gravity/README.md

 #### Adjusting Preset Values:

-To adjust a value you go inside the project settings under Edit >> Project Settings >> Advanced Gravity and adjust the values from their, you can adjust both the names and the strengths of the values as well as adding new values.
+To adjust a value you go inside the project settings under Edit >> Project Settings >> Advanced Gravity and adjust the values from there, you can adjust both the names and the strengths of the values as well as adding new values.
-The save file for these settings are located in the project settings folder of your project's main directory as a file called "GravitySettings.asset" and you can copy that over to other projects, deleting this file will restore the default settings as well as creating a new file under the same name.
+The save file for these settings are located in the project settings folder of your project's main directory as a file called "GravitySettings.asset", deleting this file will restore the default settings as well as creating a new file under the same name.

 ## Creating a Custom Gravity Field: